blackTieV2/ZEIT8028/Assignments/Assignment2/Notes/PE-Files.md

 ### Conclusion:
 The presence of `plink.exe` in the `\Windows\Temp\` directory, its execution with SSH tunneling commands, and the use of administrative privileges strongly suggest that it was used maliciously to establish a backdoor or for data exfiltration purposes.
 Immediate action is required to mitigate the threat.

+____
+## Mismatched Hashes for `OneDriveSetup.exe`
+   - **Hash from the Known Good Version**:
+     - **MD5**: 1941AED7D47CA3A8DA33D98B6D877E88
+     - **SHA-256**: 9B1D2D09D1D26A0B6558828017E47A06357BA1B19FE18DF746934692D69976CC6
+   - **Hash from the Folder Under Examination**:
+     - **MD5**: 5227633dd8fa0f4b4845b360906ac9bc
+     - **SHA-256**: a4cd491248830ad4986acc6f0217407cbcc278f0a9396c3566da8db93f54009d
+   - **Analysis**:
+     - The significant difference in hashes between the known good version of `OneDriveSetup.exe` and the version found in the OneDrive folder under examination indicates that the latter has likely been altered or replaced.
+     - **Risk Implication**: This alteration strongly suggests malicious intent.
+The attacker might have replaced the legitimate installer with a trojanized version to gain persistence or execute further malicious activities on the compromised system.
+     - **Action**: This altered `OneDriveSetup.exe` should be treated as highly suspect and requires deep analysis, including static and dynamic analysis to determine its true purpose and functionality.
+Additionally, check if this altered executable was executed, which could provide further insight into the attack's progression.

+### Conclusion
+- The presence of duplicate `CollectSyncLogs.bat` files in different folders, the discrepancy in the file count between similar folders, and the mismatched hashes for `OneDriveSetup.exe` all point towards a likely compromise involving these files.
+The evidence suggests that the attacker may have used these files to establish or maintain persistence, execute malicious payloads, and potentially collect sensitive data.

+This analysis underscores the need for further investigation into these artifacts, including checking for any related network activity, cross-referencing with system and application logs, and examining other files in the surrounding directories.